rafalcode/htslib/README.md

+QUICKNOTE RF Fork: no code changes, purely copy-and-modification of test directory into one called apiexamples where the test code is commented and refactored for standalone api usage.

 HTSlib is an implementation of a unified C library for accessing common file formats, such as [SAM, CRAM and VCF][1], used for high-throughput sequencing data, and is the core library used by [samtools][2] and [bcftools][3].